MOS Technology 6502: Genesis at Motorola

+Motorola started the 6800 microprocessor project in 1971 with Tom Bennett as the main architect.
+Bennett hired Chuck Peddle in 1973 to do architectural support work on the 6800 family products already in progress.
+Bennett already was at work on what became the 6800.
+"He hired me," Peddle says of Bennett, "to do the architectural support work for the product he'd already started." … Peddle says.
+"Motorola tried to kill it several times.
+Without Bennett, the 6800 would not have happened, and a lot of the industry would not have happened, either."
+Peddle contributed in many areas, including the design of the 6850 asynchronous serial interface.

-Peddle, who would accompany the salespeople on customer visits, found that customers were put off by the high cost of the microprocessor chips.
+Peddle would accompany Motorola salespeople on customer visits, and found that customers were put off by the high cost of the microprocessor chips.
 At the same time, these visits invariably resulted in the engineers he presented to producing lists of required instructions that were much smaller than "all these fancy instructions" that had been included in the 6800.
 Peddle and other team members started outlining the design of an improved feature, reduced-size microprocessor.
 At that time, Motorola's new semiconductor fabrication facility in Austin, Texas, was having difficulty producing MOS chips, and mid-1974 was the beginning of a year-long recession in the semiconductor industry.
 Also, many of the Mesa, Arizona employees were displeased with the upcoming relocation to Austin.

 Motorola's Semiconductor Products Division management showed no interest in Peddle's low-cost microprocessor proposal.
 Eventually, Peddle was given an official letter telling him to stop working on the system.
 Peddle responded to the order by informing Motorola that the letter represented an official declaration of "project abandonment", and as such, the intellectual property he had developed to that point was now his.
 The 6502 was designed by many of the same engineers that had designed the Motorola 6800 microprocessor family.

 In a November 1975 interview, Motorola's Chairman, Bob Galvin, ultimately agreed that Peddle's concept was a good one and that the division missed an opportunity, "We did not choose the right leaders in the Semiconductor Products division."
 The division was reorganized and the management replaced.
 The new group vice president John Welty said, "The semiconductor sales organization lost its sensitivity to customer needs and couldn't make speedy decisions."